-Includes an introduction to selected elements of the cultures in countries where French is spoken.
-The first course in the sequence includes a special emphasis on the cultural component, as designated in the course title by L&C (Language & Culture).
+Includes an introduction to selected elements of the cultures in countries where French is spoken, as designated in the course title by L&C (Language & Culture).

-These courses are not for students who have had two or more years of secondary school coursework in French.
-Must be taken in sequence.
+This course is not for students who have had two or more years of secondary school coursework in French.